- AI

 - Data scientists: Responsible for designing and fine-tuning the AI algorithms that form the foundation of your tool.

 - Machine Learning (ML) engineers: Focused on implementing and optimizing machine learning models, ensuring they are production-ready and scalable.
+ML engineers play a crucial role, and their cost contribution forms a big chunk of your total AI cost.

 - Data engineers: Handle the processing, transformation, and structuring of large datasets, ensuring the AI tool has access to clean, reliable data.